Chidi Njokuani: Ultimate Fighting Championship

-In his UFC debut, Njokuani faced Marc-André Barriault on February 5, 2022 at UFC Fight Night: Hermansson vs. Strickland.
+In his UFC debut, Njokuani faced Marc-André Barriault on February 5, 2022 at UFC Fight Night 200.
 He won the fight via knockout in round one.
 This fight earned him the Performance of the Night award.

 Njokuani next faced Duško Todorović on May 21, 2022 at UFC Fight Night 206.
 He won the fight via knockout due to an elbow at the end of the first round.
 This win earned him a second consecutive Performance of the Night award.

 Njokuani faced Gregory Rodrigues on September 17, 2022 at UFC Fight Night 210.
 He lost the fight via technical knockout in round two.
 This fight earned him the Fight of the Night award.

 Njokuani faced Albert Duraev on March 25, 2023 at UFC on ESPN 43.
 He lost the fight via split decision.

 Njokuani faced Michał Oleksiejczuk at UFC Fight Night 225 on August 26, 2023.
 He lost the bout via first round ground and pound TKO stoppage at the end of the first round.

 Njokuani faced Rhys McKee on March 30, 2024, at UFC on ESPN 54.
 He won the fight via split decision.

 Njokuani faced Jared Gooden on October 12, 2024 at UFC Fight Night 244.
 At the weigh-ins, Gooden weighed in at 172.5 pounds, one and a half pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Gooden was fined 20 percent of his purse which went to Njokuani.
 He won the fight by unanimous decision.

 Njokuani was reportedly scheduled to compete on February 22, 2025 at UFC Fight Night 252.
 However, instead, he faced Elizeu Zaleski dos Santos on March 15, 2025, at UFC Fight Night 254.
 At the weigh-ins, Njokuani weighed in at 172.5 pounds, one and a quarter pounds over the welterweight non-title fight limit.
 The bout proceeded at catchweight and Njokuani was fined 20 percent of his purse which went to Zaleski dos Santos.
 Njokuani won the fight by technical knockout via a knee and elbows in the second round.

 Njokuani faced Jake Matthews at UFC on ESPN 70 in Nashville, Tennessee on July 12, 2025.
 He lost the fight via a rear-naked choke submission in the first round.

+Njokuani faced Carlos Leal Miranda on February 21, 2026 at UFC Fight Night 267.
+He lost the fight by unanimous decision.

+Njokuani was scheduled to face Geoff Neal on August 15, 2026 at UFC 330.
+However, Neal had to withdraw for undisclosed reasons and was replaced by Joel Álvarez.
+Njokuani won the fight by unanimous decision.